Moment-sos and spectral hierarchies for polynomial optimization on the sphere and quantum de Finetti theorems: Preliminaries

 \subsection{Quantum de Finetti theorems}

 We now have all tools in hand to introduce the Quantum de Finetti type theorems that are relevant to our treatment.

-We first present the Quantum de Finetti theorem, due to Christandl, König, Mitchison and Renner \cite{Christandl_2007_deFinetti_oneandhalf}; we also refer to the exposition by Watrous \cite[Theorem~7.26]{Watrous_2018} and König and Renner \cite{Koenig_Renner_2005}.
+We first present the Quantum de Finetti theorem, due to Christandl, K\"onig, Mitchison and Renner \cite{Christandl_2007_deFinetti_oneandhalf}; we also refer to the exposition by Watrous \cite[Theorem~7.26]{Watrous_2018} and K\"onig and Renner \cite{Koenig_Renner_2005}.
 We first state it for matrices $M=vv^*$ with $v\in S^r(\C^n)$, as is customary in the literature.
 The result easily extends to the case when $M$ is a positive semidefinite $r$-doubly symmetric Hermitian matrix.

 \begin{theorem}[Christandl et al. \cite{Christandl_2007_deFinetti_oneandhalf}, Quantum de Finetti, abbreviated as QdF] Let $v\in S^r(\C^n)$ be a unit vector.
 Then, for any integer $1\le d\le r$, there exists